-Most musculoskeletal dysfunctions are commonly treated at the Beechgrove Clinic.
+Musculoskeletal dysfunctions (restrictions in movement, pain or injury to the spine, joints, muscles, tendons and ligaments) are reduced with treatment at the Beechgrove Clinic.
 The most common complaints and frequently asked questions are listed below.

 Low Back Pain